ady0906/seamlessmd-screen/README.md

 # SeamlessMD Screen

+## Requirements

+Having a recent version of [Node.js](https://nodejs.org/en/) installed on your system.

 ## Getting Started

 Clone this repo then navigate to it in your terminal before starting the app with the following commands.